Vonage/vivid-3/libs/components/src/lib/header/README.md

 ### Header with Banner

-Banners are placed at the top of the screen below the Header.
+Banners are placed at the top of the screen below the header.
 In this example, the banner sticks to the top of the window.

 ```html preview full